KoHosokawa/Gascell_Exojax/README.md

-This repository stores the codes for the analysis of Gascell experiment.
+This repository stores the codes for the analysis of Gascell experiment using ExoJAX.
 "HMC_MultiVoigt_8dfit_g-H2He_gself_nsep_alpha-Vcom-Tcom.py": runs the Bayesian inference by HMC sampling.
 "Leastsquare_MultiVoigt_8dfit_g-H2He_gself_nsep_alpha-Vcom-Tcom.py": runs the estimation of the parameters by Least-square methods discribed in Append.
 B of the paper.